elunna/nerfhack-changelog/README.md

 * The fake wizard levels have been removed.
 * The wizard's tower levels have been moved out of Gehennom and extracted to their own branch (xnh/Evil)
-* The portal to the wizard's tower has been moved to a random castle tower and changed to a stair up.
+* The portal to the wizard's tower has been moved to a special level in the Gulf of N'Kai near the bottom of Gehennom.
 * Most demon lairs are now phaseproof
 * Marked the Asmodeus levels as cold and added cold traps
-* Juiblex gets some puddles and a shoggoth
+* Juiblex's lair gets some puddles and a shoggoth

 ### Gulf of N'kai
 * The last four levels of Gehennom have been replaced with the maps.